 Consistently, upregulated genes downstream of LIN28b, include the oncofetal RNA-binding proteins Igf2bp 1 & 3 that have been associated with poorly differentiated PDAC.
 Expression of Igf2bps increases progressively with PDAC tumor stage and high levels of Igf2bps in PDAC correlate with increased metastasis and extremely poor survival outcome.
 In this context, signs of accelerated initiation (increased number of PanIN) as well as increased metastatic potential were observed in mice expressing high levels of LIN28b and Igf2bps.
 Igf2bps also has functions in binding and stabilizing IGF2 and Myc transcripts, thus increasing their translation.
 Reinforcing Myc signaling and increasing IGF2 signaling could both serve to encourage proliferation and survival of PDAC cells.
-Strikingly, knockdown of Igf2bp3 in multiple independent SIRT6low and SIRT6 KO cell lines was sufficient to significantly inhibit their growth, while having no effect on the growth of SIRT6high and SIRT6 WT lines.
-Similarly, elevated protein expression of HMGA2 in PDAC has been associated with a more advanced tumor grade, epithelial to mesenchymal transition, and lymph node metastases, and this protein also promoted the growth of SIRT6low but not SIRT6high PDAC cells.
+Strikingly, knockdown of Igf2bp3 in multiple independent SIRT6^{low} and SIRT6 KO cell lines was sufficient to significantly inhibit their growth, while having no effect on the growth of SIRT6^{high} and SIRT6 WT lines.
+Similarly, elevated protein expression of HMGA2 in PDAC has been associated with a more advanced tumor grade, epithelial to mesenchymal transition, and lymph node metastases, and this protein also promoted the growth of SIRT6^{low} but not SIRT6^{high} PDAC cells.
 Thus, LIN28b appears to drive the growth of SIRT6-deficient PDAC through the inhibition of multiple let-7 isoforms, resulting in a coordinated upregulation of a large number of LIN28b/let-7 target genes, including oncofetal proteins like IGF2BPs and HMGA2.

-for the growth and survival of SIRTlow PDAC A. Kaplan-Meier survival analysis of the PDAC patient samples based on LIN28b IHC score (n=120).
-B. Tumor weights of SIRT6low PDAC lines grown as subcutaneous xenografts (n = 5). \p % 0.05, \\p % 0.01, \\\p % 0.001.
+Figure 15.
+Increased expression of LIN28b Correlates with poor survival in PDAC and is required for the growth and survival of SIRT^{low} PDAC A. Kaplan-Meier survival analysis of the PDAC patient samples based on LIN28b IHC score (n=120).
+B. Tumor weights of SIRT6^{low} PDAC lines grown as subcutaneous xenografts (n = 5). p % 0.05, p % 0.01, p % 0.001.